-IN THIS CIRCUIT ARRANGEMENT THE FILTER INPUT IS THROUGH A CHOKE
+IN THIS CIRCUIT ARRANGEMENT THE FILTER INPUT IS THROUGH A CHOKE condenser across the rectifier without a choke in series.
+The explanatory diagrams will make this clearer.

 Here the peak current through each tube is only approximately one and a half times the average output current obtained from both tubes.
 A sacrifice in output voltage results, though, and this type of filter should be employed in cases where the output voltage may be low but where high output current is necessary.